Cuscuta: Host range

 8).
 A Cuscuta haustorium growing into the phloem of the host plant.

-Host location
+Host detection

 A report published in Science in 2006 demonstrated that dodder use airborne volatile organic compound cues to locate their host plants.
 Seedlings of C. pentagona exhibit positive growth responses to volatiles released by tomato and other species of host plants.
 When given a choice between volatiles released by the preferred host tomato and the non-host wheat, the parasite grew toward the former.
 Further experiments demonstrated attraction to a number of individual compounds released by host plants and repellence by one compound released by wheat.
 These results do not rule out the possibility that other cues, such as light, may also play a role in host location.

 Host defenses

 Less is known about host defenses against dodder and other parasitic plants than is known about plant defenses against herbivores and pathogens.
 In one study, tomato plants were found to employ complex mechanisms to defend against dodder.
 Two pathways, using jasmonic acid and salicylic acid, were activated in response to attack by Cuscuta pentagona.
 Dodder attack was also found to induce production of volatiles, including 2-carene, α-pinene, limonene, and β-phellandrene.
 It is not known if or how these volatiles defend the host, but they could potentially interfere with the dodder's ability to locate and select hosts.
 Also, the presence of trichomes on the tomato stem effectively blocks the dodder from attaching to the stem.